forrestxu123/Android-Framework-System-Design/README.md

     - Isolation of Components:
 Different layers in Android are designed to operate independently and are isolated from each other.
     - Adaptability to Evolving Threats:
-The use of multiple security layers allows Android to adapt to evolving security threats.
-As new threats emerge, Android's architecture can be updated to incorporate additional security measures without disrupting the entire system.
+The utilization of diverse security layers empowers Android to evolve in response to emerging security threats.
+As new challenges arise, Android's architecture can be flexibly updated to integrate supplementary security measures without causing disruption to the entire system.

-Android's security architecture includes the following features:
+Android's security architecture includes the following layers of protection:
 - Android Compatibility Test: Ensures that Android devices meet compatibility standards, providing a consistent and secure user experience.
-Devices that pass the compatibility test can reliably run Android applications.
 - Secure Bootloader and Integrity Verification: The bootloader ensures the integrity of the device's boot process.
 It verifies the authenticity and integrity of each component loaded during the boot sequence, preventing the execution of tampered or unauthorized code.
 - SELinux (Security-Enhanced Linux): Provides fine-grained access control to regulate interactions between processes and the Android system.
 SELinux enhances security by enforcing mandatory access controls and preventing unauthorized actions.
 - Exploit Mitigation: Incorporates techniques like Address Space Layout Randomization (ASLR) and Data Execution Prevention (DEP) to mitigate common exploit methods.
 These techniques make it more challenging for attackers to exploit vulnerabilities.